by-jp/www.byjp.me/content/photos/instagram/r5lmkpsv565ynbbxs5gztoymf4/index.md

 - imported
 - from-instagram
 ---
-Like a kid at Universal Studios 😁 It's surprisingly awesome\!
+Like a kid at Universal Studios 😁 It's surprisingly awesome!